Accessibility statement

 Ben Coles

-I’m a PhD student working under the joint supervision of Professor Helen Sneddon and Dr Anne Routledge.
+I’m a PhD student working under the joint supervision of Professor Helen Sneddon and Dr Chris Spicer.
 My research project in looking at the use of propylene carbonate-based solvent systems for solid-phase peptide synthesis.
 I completed my undergraduate degree at the University of Glasgow.
 This was then followed by a master’s degree at the University of Edinburgh, during which I undertook a project in the Lawrence Group, under the supervision of Dr David Jones, investigating the generation of phosphorus-stereogenic centres.

 Megan Goss